Multivariate Fidelities: Proposed quantum generalizations

 \subsubsection{Measured multivariate fidelity}

 In this section, we consider various properties satisfied by the measured multivariate fidelity defined in \cref{def:maximal_multi_fidelity}.

-\begin{proposition}[Properties of measured multivariate fidelity] If the underlying classical multivariate fidelity satisfies data processing, symmetry, faithfulness, orthogonality, and the direct-sum property, then the maximal extension satisfies data processing, symmetry, faithfulness, orthogonality, and the direct-sum property. \end{proposition}
+\begin{proposition}[Properties of measured multivariate fidelity] If the underlying classical multivariate fidelity satisfies data processing, symmetry, faithfulness, and the direct-sum property, then the maximal extension satisfies data processing, symmetry, faithfulness, and the direct-sum property.

+Furthermore, if the underlying classical multivariate fidelity is the average pairwise fidelity in \cref{def:classical_average_fidelity}, then the maximal extension also satisfies orthogonality.
+If the underlying classical multivariate fidelity is the Matusita multivariate fidelity from \cref{def:Matusita_multi_classical} or an average $k$-wise fidelity from \cref{def:average_k_wise_classical}, the maximal extension satisfies weak orthogonality only. \end{proposition}

 \begin{proof} See \cref{proof:properties_measured_multivariate_G}. \end{proof}

 By choosing the underlying classical multivariate fidelity to be the average pairwise fidelity, here we define measured average pairwise fidelity.